Overview

 x402r uses the factory pattern with CREATE2 for gas-efficient, deterministic contract deployments.
 Factories enable on-demand instance creation with predictable addresses.

-Why Factories?
+Why factories

 Deterministic Addresses (CREATE2)